stahir131/SC900-Notes/README.md

 -  automates verification of identity credentials and enables privacy-protected interactions between organizations and users.
 -  It serves as a digital identity

+**Part 3: Describe the capabilities of Microsoft security solutions **